Tuesday, March 30, 2010

 The Crate Debate

 It's equally important to have your puppy/dog spend time in their crate when you ARE at home not just when you're away.
 Quite often people feel that their puppy/dog should be free and with them when ever they are home, this is not necessary and often creates problems.
 Have you ever tried to crate your dog when company is over only to have them bark the entire time because they want to be let out to be with the people.
 You can avoid this by having them spend time in their crates when people are home going about their daily routine.
 This will allow your puppy/dog to relax and settle in the crate instead of barking to be set free.
+To ensure that my puppy is getting enough rest, 18-20 hours per day, they take all their naps in their crate.
+It may look cute to see them curled up under the kitchen table napping, but they will get more restful and uninterrupted sleep in their crate.
 You can give them something wonderful to chew on so they associate being confined with good things happening inside the crate.